 From the time of the Apostles to today, Christians have laid out doctrine (beliefs) in brief, definitive statements.
 As those who know God, we believe it necessary to set forth in a concise fashion the cornerstone truths of our church as guided by Scripture.

-While complete accord with the 1689 Baptist Confession of Faith, The Sola 5 Statement of Faith and The Sola 5 Core Values are not required (leaving room for liberty of conscience and growth in the faith), applicants will be queried as to their own convictions on any points of disagreement, and shall be required to commit to the unity of body in a spirit of love by not promoting those contrary convictions.
-However, all elders and leaders who teach in Goodwood Baptist Church must hold to these Confessions.
+While complete accord with The 1689 Baptist Confession of Faith, The Sola 5 Statement of Faith and The Sola 5 Core Values are not required (leaving room for liberty of conscience and growth in the faith), applicants will be queried as to their own convictions on any points of disagreement, and shall be required to commit to the unity of body in a spirit of love by not promoting those contrary convictions.
+However, no member in any teaching capacity shall teach contrary to The 1689 Baptist Confession of Faith.

-Goodwood Baptist Church teaches and believes in the doctrines of inerrancy and infallibility of the Bible.
+Goodwood Baptist Church teaches and believes in the doctrines of inerrancy and infallibility of Scripture.
 The entire Bible, in its original autographs, is God-breathed and entirely free from error.
 In this regard, we accept and confess with many like-mined protestants The Chicago Statement on Biblical Inerrancy.

 Goodwood Baptist Church teaches and believes in the sanctity of marriage.
 We believe that the only form of marriage sanctioned by God is between a natural man and a natural woman.
 We also believe that the only sexual relations permitted by God are heterosexual relations between a natural man and a natural woman who are lawfully married to each other.
 In this regard, we accept and confess with many like-mined protestants The Nashville Statement for Biblical Sexuality.